 We each have a different story.
 We have unique circumstances.
 We have beautiful children.
 We have the amazing gift of perspective.

 That mom you heard in the grocery store telling her friend how the toddler in her cart chattered incessantly and she just wished for some quiet?
 She will NEVER know the utter heart-twisting-explosion of hearing her 4-year-old say “I love you, too, mommy” clearly for the first time.
-The absolute joy of finally hearing a phonetic “f” that brings tears to your eyes and an ear-to-ear grin to your face is a joy that other parents miss.
+The absolute joy of finally hearing a phonetic “f” that brings tears to your eyes and an ear-to-ear grin to your face is a joy that non-Apraxia parents miss.
 When your sweet one comes up and grabs your hand to get your attention instead of shouting across the house, that’s an extra precious moment of trust and love you might otherwise not have had.

 This path of parenting special needs, while hard and frustrating, has a beauty uniquely its own.
 Learn to love the challenges that come from apraxia, because some of them are most certainly blessings in disguise.